We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 17. Vietnam

 Vietnam is one of the top consumers of dog meat in the world.
-Here, around five million dogs are slaughtered and eaten each year.
-There are no laws in the country that stop this meat trade.
+Here, around five million dogs are slaughtered in numerous dog meat factories, and eaten each year.
+There are no laws in the country that stop the Vietnamese dog meat industry.

-Close to 80% of Vietnam citizens report eating dog meat to be a normal and acceptable practice.
+Close to 80% of Vietnam citizens report eating dog meat to be a normal and acceptable practice—even restaurants serve dog meat.
 Eating dog meat is believed to increase libido in men and bring good luck.

 FAQ About Eating Dog Meat